 Two-handed weapon types include 2H-SWORDS, 2H-MACES, 2H-HAMMERS and 2H-AXES.
 It also includes STAVES, BOWS, CROSSBOWS, SLINGSHOTS, POLEARMS, and SPEARS.
 When wielding a two-handed weapon, you cannot hold anything else.

 Different character classes will have an AFFINITY for certain types of weapons that grant a +10 ACC bonus, as discussed in the section on Accuracy, Defense and Magik Defense.
 This is a significant boost and it is strongly recommended that characters stick to weapons for which they have an affinity, at least at the lower levels.
-Also, as discussed in the Skills section, there are skills that will grant a +5 ACC and +10% DMG bonus for given weapon types.
+Also, as discussed in the Skills section, there are SKILLS that will grant a +5 ACC and +10% DMG bonus for given weapon types.
+Most weapon skills stack, so you can have up to two of them for a given type every ten levels.

 Here is the list of weapon type affinities by character class: